raudhatulathifah/Project-Big-Data/README.md

 This project implements customer segmentation on the Sales ERP module using the **K-Means Clustering** algorithm based on the **RFM (Recency, Frequency, Monetary)** approach with **Apache Spark MLlib**.

-The project is part of the final project for the **Big Data and Analytics (CSD60707)** course in the Information Systems Study Program, Faculty of Computer Science, Universitas Brawijaya.
+This project was developed by Group 1 as part of the final project for the **Big Data and Analytics (CSD60707)** course in the Information Systems Study Program, Faculty of Computer Science, Universitas Brawijaya.

 The analytical process follows the **Medallion Architecture** concept, to generate business-ready analytical data.